Can your twins sleep in the same bedroom?

 Two Cribs

-Remember, your twins have been together since those early days inside the womb.
-They are completely used to each other and we noticed that ours actually missed each other when we first moved them to separate cribs.
+After we moved our girls to their own cribs, we noticed that they actually missed each other.
 Our girls would squawk at each other to make sure the other was in the room.

 Two Beds